Affordable Care Act (ACA) Frequently Asked Questions

-A15: The Shared Responsibility requirements apply to what the proposed regulations refer to as “applicable large employers.”
+A15: The Shared Responsibility requirements apply to what the final regulations refer to as “applicable large employers.”
 An employer is an applicable large employer for a calendar year if it employed an average of at least 50 full-time employees on the employer's business days during the preceding calendar year.
-Solely for purposes of determining applicable large employer status (but not for penalty purposes), the hours of service of full-time equivalent employees (e.g., part-time employees) are included in the calculation.
+Solely for purposes of determining applicable large employer status (but not for penalty purposes), full-time equivalent employees (i.e., based on the hours of service of part-time employees) are included in the calculation.

 The Shared Responsibility requirement applies to all common law employers, including tax exempt entities and government entities (such as Federal, State, local or Indian tribal government entities).
 For purposes of determining applicable large employer status and for penalty purposes, hours worked outside of the United States are disregarded, provided that the associated compensation constitutes foreign source income.

 Q16: How does an employer determine if it is an “applicable large employer”?